git-user-cpp/area_of_the_circle/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 💻 How to use this app 💻

+1) ⚠️ **The application is designed for Linux, so avoid using other systems or remake the program to avoid bugs.** ⚠️
+2) 🗂️ Download *all* files and put them in a one directory.
+3) 🌠 Execute the program in downloaded directory with command:
+    ```
+    python3 area.py
+    ```